chirimen-oh/accessories/others/neopixel_i2c_TH/readme.md

 This is a KiCad data and Gerber data and Fritzing illustration for making a neopixel_i2c board only with through hole parts.

+neopixel_i2c is Brian Starkey's (usedbytes) I2C controlled neopixel LED controller.

 * [**See here for tips on creating and using this board (in Japanese)**](tips.md)

 neopixel_i2c is a intelligent driver for easy controlling Nopixel LEDs by Raspberry Pi etc via I2C.
 Of course by [CHIRIMEN webI2C](https://chirimen.org/chirimen-raspi3/gc/top/examples/#advanced)!

+* Original board design (picopixel) with surface mount parts: https://hackaday.io/project/8516-picopixel
 * Original firmware : https://github.com/usedbytes/neopixel_i2c
 * Issue fixed firmware: https://github.com/satakagi/neopixel_i2c
-* Original board design (picopixel) with surface mount parts: https://hackaday.io/project/8516-picopixel

 ## Parts list